whataboutpets/minimal-mistakes/_posts/rabbits/2018-03-21-can-rabbits-eat-apples.md

 As mentioned keep the portions small.
 For instance, a **couple of slices per rabbit per day**.

-# Can Rabbits Eat Apple Skin?
+# Can Rabbits Eat Apple Peels?

 If you are wondering whether rabbits can also eat the skin of the apple then the answer is yes.
-The apple peel actually [packs most of the fibers and vitamins](http://www.huffingtonpost.com/2014/02/19/never-peel-apple_n_4791328.html){:target="_blank"} that an apple contains.
+The peel actually [packs most of the fibers and vitamins](http://www.huffingtonpost.com/2014/02/19/never-peel-apple_n_4791328.html){:target="_blank"} that an apple contains.

 > Next time you are making an apple pie, don't throw away those skins but keep them as a treat.